 Casa Batlló is Antoni Gaudí’s radical 1904–1906 transformation of an existing building at Passeig de Gràcia 43, Barcelona.
-The iridescent ceramic facade, the dragon-spine rooftop, and the entirely organic interiors make it one of the most visually distinctive buildings on Earth.
-Tickets start around €35 and should be booked in advance — door tickets in peak season sell out within the first hour.
-If you visit one Gaudí building in Barcelona beyond the Sagrada Família, make it this one.
+The iridescent ceramic facade, the dragon-spine rooftop and the entirely organic interiors make it one of the most visually distinctive buildings on Earth.
+It receives over 1 million visitors a year and holds UNESCO World Heritage status since 2005.

-Is Casa Batlló Worth Visiting?
+Is Casa Batlló Worth Visiting

-The people who leave disappointed tend to share one of three profiles: they didn’t book ahead and spent an hour in a queue, they rushed through in 40 minutes treating it like a photo stop, or they visited back-to-back with La Pedrera on the same day and couldn’t absorb either properly.
+Yes, but only if you visit it the right way.
+The people who leave disappointed share one of three profiles: they did not book ahead and lost an hour queuing, they rushed through in 40 minutes treating it as a photo stop, or they visited back-to-back with La Pedrera the same day and could not absorb either.

-It’s worth it if you:
+It is worth it if you:

 - Have never visited before and want maximum visual impact from a single Gaudí building